Smithsonian/Fabaceae_Phylogenomics_workflow/Data_processing.md

 `while read name; do ./reads_first.py -b all-genes.fas -r $name*.fastq --prefix $name --bwa --cpu $NSLOTS; done < namelist.txt`

+* For read mapping you can use BWA (Burrows–Wheeler Alignment) or Bowtie2.

 * If you want to recover  Chloroplast or Mitochondrial genes, run `./reads_first.py' same as above, but use organellar genomes as a reference.
 I used soybean Chloroplast genome (GenBank: **DQ317523**) as a reference.
 Use mitochondrial genome of closest lineage to recover mitochondrial loci.